-There are many aspects of life that can allow you to support a family member or friend with Atrial Fibrillation (AFib).
+There are many aspects of life that can allow you to support a family member or friend with AFib.
 You may find it challenging at first; especially if your loved one has experienced disability due to a stroke.

 Keep a file (or suggest they do) with details of the doctors’ emergency phone numbers and opening hours, as well as the details for the clinics or local hospitals you attend.
 A helpful reminder is to keep information about AFib and appointments in more than one place, in case of an emergency.

 Everyone’s experience with AFib is different, so if you’re helping someone with the condition, then it helps to know how it is for them.